launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/javascript-sdk.md

 ## Tracking click and pageview events
 If you've defined click or pageview goals (see [Running A/B tests](./running-ab-tests)) in LaunchDarkly, they'll be sent automatically once the client has been initialized.
 You do not have to do anything else with the client to send click or pageview goals.
 <Callout intent="info">
-  <Callout.Title>Single-page apps</Callout.Title>
+  <CalloutTitle>Single-page apps</CalloutTitle>
-   <Callout.Description>The SDK automatically handles URL changes (made via the HTML5 history API or by changing the URL hash fragment), and will trigger pageview and click events correctly.</Callout.Description>
+   <CalloutDescription>The SDK automatically handles URL changes (made via the HTML5 history API or by changing the URL hash fragment), and will trigger pageview and click events correctly.</CalloutDescription>
 </Callout>

 ## Flush